cs-4241-2024/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Visual Design**: All shapes and sillohuettes are designed using CSS, including properties like border-radius, background-colour, and width/height to create different shapes.
 The website also utilizes "Comfortaa" cursive font.

-- **User Feedback**: Added hover effects on buttons for better visual interaction using CSS transitions.
-There's also an animation for error messages using keyframes to provide dynamic experience.
+- **User Feedback**:
+- Kalavantis: The score was improperly displaying time which was not effective.
+I would definitely use a better approach to accurately display the play duration time.